-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 "I think it was a tremendous success… probably a little faster than we thought we'd be able to do it," David Murley, deputy director of the Michigan Gaming Control Board explained via Zoom.

-In one day, January 22 of last year, Michigan gaming officials launched the state's first ten operators at lightning speed.
+In one day, Jan.
+22 of 2021, Michigan gaming officials launched the state's first 10 operators at lightning speed.

 By the end of the year, Michigan's stable of virtual offerings had surged to 14 and gamblers bet big.